D3lt4lph4/AdRecognition/README.md

 # Then we split in two sets, one for training and one for testing
 ./bin/selectRatio data/ad_cranfieldRandomized.data ad_cranfieldRandomizedSub 0.8

-# Split again to have validation and training sets
-./bin/selectRatio data/ad_cranfieldRandomizedSub.train ad_cranfieldRandomizedSubSub 0.

-# Quick rename
-mv data/ad_cranfieldRandomizedSubSub.test data/ad_cranfieldRandomizedSubSub.val

-# Now let's train some neural network
+# Now let's train the neural network
 ./bin/neuralNetwork data/ad_cranfieldRandomizedSub.train data/ad_cranfieldRandomizedSub.test neuralNetwork

 # Again with the random forest